How to Eliminate Ghost Assets With Asset Management

 Most modern asset management vendors incorporate helpful features that make it easier to identify and eliminate ghost assets.
 These features can include:

-- Effective inventory management to continuously track assets through technologies such as barcode tracking and GPS tracking.
+Continuously track assets with technologies such as barcode tracking and GPS tracking.
 This allows a business to know the real-time location of each asset and provide a detailed overview of stock level metrics.

-- Being able to manage work requests and enabling a company to assign maintenance jobs across a team of technicians.
+Being able to assign maintenance jobs across a team of technicians.